1337jazz/SM-Programming-Exercise/README.md

 > * More data about the Simulation

-Right now the `ResultData` property of the `Simulation` class is just a `string` because the data is so simple.
+Right now the `ResultData` property of the `Simulation` class is just a `string` because the return data is so simple.
 Adding more data to this output, for example 'number of moves', would probably warrant the creation of a new entity whose sole purpose is to extract and present data from a collection of one or more `ICommandable` and or `GridBase` child classes objects; a new interface may also be pertinent in the latter case

 >* What if the grid were in 3D space?

-This one would probably require substantial changes.
+This would probably constitute a drastic change in scope, and the implementation of this has not been given consideration.